 "Allegro is a proud participant in Intel's oneAPI Beta program.
 We are pleased to collaborate with Intel to drive acceleration of computer vision and perception for edge devices, IoT and other use cases, and to support [Data Parallel C++] DPC++ with heterogeneous hardware environments in real-life deployments."

-— Nir Bar-Lev, CEO and cofounder, Allegro
+— Nir Bar-Lev, chief executive officer (CEO) and cofounder, Allegro

 "By integrating Intel® oneAPI Data Analytics Library (oneDAL) and Intel® AI Analytics Toolkit tools into Allegro Trains, Allegro AI offers better performance and optimized use of cloud instances."